hbzengin/data-structures/README.md

 # Data Structures and Algorithms

-This repository contains TypeScript implementations of selected data structures and algorithms.
+TypeScript implementations of selected data structures and algorithms.